-Rezoning Checklist (Submittal Require ements) To be completed by Applicant To be completed by staff General Requirements - General Use or Conditional Use Rezoning Yes N/A Yes No N/A I have referenced this Rezoning Checklist and by using this as a guide, it will ensure that I receive a complete and thorough first review by the City of Raleigh 2.
+Rezoning Checklist (Submittal Require ements) To be completed by Applicant To be completed by staff General Requirements - General Use or Conditional Use Rezoning Yes N/A Yes No N/A 1.
+I have referenced this Rezoning Checklist and by using this as a guide, it will ensure that I receive a complete and thorough first review by the City of Raleigh 2.
 Pre-application conference.
 3. Neighborhood meeting notice and report 4.
 Rezoning application review fee (see Fee Guide for rates).
-Completed application submitted through Permit and Development Portal 6.
+5. Completed application submitted through Permit and Development Portal 6.
 Completed Comprehensive Plan consistency analysis 7.
 Completed response to the urban design guidelines 8.
-Two sets of stamped envelopes addressed to all property owners of area to be rezoned and properties with 500 feet of area to be rezoned.
+Two sets of stamped envelopes addressed to all property owners and tenants of the rezoning site(s) and within 500 feet of area to be rezoned.
 9. Trip generation study 10.
-Traffic impact analysis For properties requesting a Conditional Use District: • 11.
+Traffic impact analysis For properties requesting a Conditional Use District: 11.
 Completed zoning conditions, signed by property owner(s).
-If applicable, see page 11: • 12.
+If applicable, see page 11: - 12.
 Proof of Power of Attorney or Owner Affidavit.
-For properties requesting a Planned Development or Campus District : 13.
+For properties requesting a Planned Development or Campus District: - 13.
 Master plan (see Master Plan submittal requirements).
 For properties requesting a text change to zoning conditions: 14.
 Redline copy of zoning conditions with proposed changes.
 15. Proposed conditions signed by property owner(s).